Ihor Kalynets: Arrest

-Personal life
+Personal life and death

-He was married to poet and fellow dissident, the late Iryna Kalynets (died 31 July 2012, aged 72), who also actively opposed the suppression of the Ukrainian Greek Catholic Church and was a professor of Ukrainian language and literature at the Polytechnical Institute of Lviv.
-She was sentenced to six years at hard labor.
+Kalynets was married to poet and fellow dissident Iryna Kalynets (died 31 July 2012, aged 72), who also actively opposed the suppression of the Ukrainian Greek Catholic Church and was a professor of Ukrainian language and literature at the Lviv Polytechnic.
+She was sentenced to six years of hard labor.
+He died on 28 June 2025, at the age of 85.